-7. If you are connecting to a broadband service that uses a dynamic connection (not PPPoE), you may be online already.
+7. If you are connecting to a Broadband service that uses a dynamic connection (not PPPoE), you may be online already.
 Try opening a web browser and enter a web site.
-A solid green light indicates connection on the Internet port and the router can connect to the Internet.
-If the LED is orange, there is a physical connection but the router cannot communicate with the greater Internet.
+If a solid light indicates connection on the Internet port and the router can connect to the Internet.
+If the LED is orange, the connection is good but the router cannot connect to the Internet.